mapbox/mapbox-gl-geocoder/API.md

 Add the geocoder to a container.
 The container can be either a `mapboxgl.Map` or a reference to an HTML `class` or `id`.

 If the container is a `mapboxgl.Map`, this function will behave identically to `Map.addControl(geocoder)`.
-If the container is an instance of HTMLElement, then the geocoder will be If the container is a CSS selector string, the geocoder will be appended to the element returned from the query.
+If the container is an instance of HTMLElement, then the geocoder will be appended as a child of that HTMLElement.
+If the container is a CSS selector string, the geocoder will be appended to the element returned from the query.

 This function will throw an error if the container is none of the above.